9 min read

 There are four basic service options for your move

-1. In the full-service option, the moving company does all the packing and inventory-keeping, supplies the insurance, plus the move itself.
+1. Full-service: The moving company does all the packing and inventory-keeping, supplies the insurance, plus the move itself.

-2. A dedicated load option means you don’t have to share the truck with another client, which means you are the king customer, with fewer timing variables.
+2. Dedicated load: You don’t have to share the truck with another client.
+You’re the only customer, which means better service and fewer timing issues.

-3. With the cheaper shared-load option, you save money in exchange for possible timing variability.
+3. Shared load: It's a cheaper option.
+You save money in exchange for possible timing variability.

-4. And lastly, if you’re lucky, you can get a dedicated empty backload.
-That means the truck is returning home and it’s either your load or no load.
+4. Dedicated empty backload: That means the truck is returning home, and it’s either your load or no load.

 These are the pros and cons of each option…